wesleycamargo/azure-docs.pt-br/articles/service-fabric/service-fabric-reliable-actors-notes-on-actor-type-serialization.md

 <properties
-   pageTitle="Observações de Reliable Actors sobre a serialização do tipo de ator | Microsoft Azure" description="Discute os requisitos básicos para definir as classes serializáveis que podem ser usadas para estabelecer as interfaces e o estado dos Reliable Actors do Service Fabric" services="service-fabric" documentationCenter=".net" authors="vturecek"
+   pageTitle="Reliable Actors notes on actor type serialization | Microsoft Azure" description="Discusses basic requirements for defining serializable classes that can be used to define Service Fabric Reliable Actors states and interfaces" services="service-fabric" documentationCenter=".net" authors="vturecek"